Cheltenham Gold Cup Day Tips & Schedules

 Cheltenham Gold Cup Betting & Tips

-Don Cossack landed a huge gamble when winning in 2016, and the 2018 renewal has a wide open look to it at this stage, with plenty of old rivals closely matched on numerous form-lines.
+Sizing John landed a sub-standard 2017 Gold Cup, with the field ending up in a heap up the hill in a very tight finish, and the 2018 renewal has a wide open look to it at this stage (with plenty of old rivals closely matched on numerous form-lines).
 Let the Bettingexpert Cheltenham Gold Cup preview deal with each horse in depth and point you in the right direction.

 Foxhunters Chase Preview & Tips

 The Foxhunters is always a tricky race to gauge and the varying riding abilities of the jockeys often has a major effect on the outcome.
-On The Fringe was so devastating in 2015 and 2016, so it would be no surprise to see another bold show from Enda Bolger’s charge.
+On The Fringe was so devastating in 2015 and 2016, but Pacha du Polder sprang a 16/1 surprise in 2017 and there is no standout superstar in the hunting ranks this season.

 Martin Pipe Handicap Hurdle Preview & Odds

-The Martin Pipe Handicap Hurdle is for conditional jockeys and was won in 2016 by Ibis du Rheu under Jack Sherwood at 14/1.
+The Martin Pipe Handicap Hurdle is for conditional jockeys, and was won in 2017 by the Gordon Elliot trained Champagne Classic.
 Jockey bookings are important in a race of this nature, with the big yards dominating over the past few years.
 We highlight the key things to note in our Martin Pipe Handicap Hurdle betting preview.

 Grand Annual Preview & Tips

-The 2018 Grand Annual really could be anybody’s race such is the competitiveness of the race.
-Trends and stats can always be helpful when digesting competitive races such as these so let Bettingexpert do the work for you and mark you card.
+The 2018 Grand Annual really could be anybody’s race such is the competitiveness of the race (bookmakers offering 12/1 the field at this stage).
+Trends and stats can always be helpful when assessing handicaps such as these so let Bettingexpert do the work for you and mark you card.
 Check out our Grand Annual Preview & tips to give you the edge at Cheltenham.

 By far and away the busiest of the four day meeting, Cheltenham Gold Cup day is a huge spectacle, the finale to an incredible four days of racing.
 The day gets underway with the Triumph Hurdle.
 There have been plenty of ups and downs for many of this year’s contingent but it looks sure to be another fascinating renewal.
 The second Grade One on the final card at the Cheltenham Festival is the Albert Bartlett Novices’ Hurdle over three miles.
 Read the Bettingexpert preview and tips below for top analysis and insight into the race.